Rules Of The Jehovah's Witnesses.

 Preoccupation is outward appearances is evident throughout this 143 page publication.
 Matthew 23:27.
 In many cases, wrong doing can be forgiven and swept under the carpet.
 This is especially true if a Witness of Jehovah is repentant and has a healthy attitude towards the organization.
 However if wrong doing is public knowledge, or rumors are being spread, the punishment can be more severe.

 Obedience, loyalty, and full cooperation without disagreement is expected of all Jehovah's Witnesses.
 The rules are written in such a way that any inactive Jehovah's Witness who has a negative influence on the organization can become a target for excommunication.
-Faithful Jehovah's Witnesses are expected to be actively involved, doing as much as they can for Jehovah's organization.
+Faithful Jehovah's Witnesses are expected to be actively involved, doing as much as they can for Jehovah's organization (the Watchtower).

 Summary of the Rules.